-The excessive nutrient levels in the Port waterways lead to phytoplankton blooms and the abundant growth of nuisance seaweed such as Ulva (sea lettuce).
-Phytoplankton blooms cause noticeable discoloration of the water column, reduce water clarity and sometimes consist of species that are toxic.
+This pollution led to phytoplankton blooms and the abundant growth of nuisance algae such as Ulva (sea lettuce).
+Phytoplankton blooms cause noticeable discoloration of the water column, reduce water clarity and sometimes consist of species that are toxic and have led to the prohibition of the collection of shellfish throughout some areas of the Port River.
 Ulva and other macroalgae form floating rafts that block cooling water intakes, smother mangrove pneumatophores and accumulate along the shoreline in large drifts that decompose, producing unpleasant odours.

 The EPA began a study of the water quality of Port waterways in 2004 with the assistance of funding from the federal government.
 The study has led to the development of the Port River Water Quality Improvement Plan (WQIP) and Appendices.
-This plan aims to reduce the quantity of nutrients discharged into the waterway.
+This plan worked with a range of stakeholders to reduce the quantity of nutrients discharged into the waterway.
 The targets for water quality improvement for the Port Waterways have been included into the Adelaide Coastal Water Quality Improvement Plan.

 Prior to 2008 the EPA monitored and reported on water quality in the Port waterways for the following sites: